eunos-1128/openstructure/modules/conop/doc/functions.rst

 .. function:: IsBondFeasible(atom_a, atom_b)

-  :return: True, if *atom_a* and *atom_b* are within a reasonable distance for a
+  :return: True, if *atom_a* and *atom_b* are within a reasonable distance for
-           bond to be present.
-Depends on :attr:`~ost.mol.AtomHandle.radius` of atoms and heuristic formulas.
+           a bond to be present, namely if the distance between the two atoms is between 0.0625 and 0.375 times the square of the sum of the :attr:`van der Waals radii <ost.mol.AtomHandle.radius>` of the two atom.

   :rtype:  :class:`bool`
   :param atom_a: Atom to be checked.
   :type atom_a:  :class:`~ost.mol.AtomHandle`